jennifer-spillane/sponge_evol_dynamics/dataset_workflow.md

 All of these organisms (blue, green, and purple rows on the spreadsheet) I put into a new directory for OrthoFinder (/mnt/lustre/plachetzki/shared/metazoa_2020/above_80) and ran it:
 `orthofinder.py -a 24 -f /mnt/lustre/plachetzki/shared/metazoa_2020/above_80/ -t 24 -S diamond -M msa`

+Premise was up and down and all over the place while this OrthoFinder run was going, and at one point I restarted it with this command instead:
+`orthofinder.py -b /mnt/lustre/plachetzki/shared/metazoa_2020/above_80/OrthoFinder/Results_Oct05/ -a 30 -t 30 -S diamond -M msa`

+This was so that it could skip the diamond steps, which it had already done, and move on to the orthogroups parts and the MSA parts.

+At this point I am 95% sure it has finished everything that it needs to do, although it sort of looked like there was a memory error at one point.
+But I've checked all the output files and everything seems to be accounted for, so maybe it's nothing.
+Regardless, all the orthogroup parts definitely finished, as it produced summary stats for them, and it does that bit before it finds MSAs for all of the orthogroups, obviously, so we can feel confident about that.

+## Post-OrthoFinder Steps

+Before when I was doing this, we were thinking of using KinFin for some parts of the analysis, so I ran some of the OrthoFinder files through it before processing them further.
+We didn't end up needing it for anything however, so I altered the make_matrix.py script slightly so that it can handle output directly from OrthoFinder instead of having another step first.
+Then I ran it on the new OrthoFinder output.
+`/mnt/lustre/macmaneslab/jlh1023/pipeline_dev/pipeline_scripts/make_matrix.py -i Orthogroups.GeneCount.tsv -o all_114_presabs.tsv`

+So now this "all_114_presabs.tsv" file contains all the presences and absences for these orthogroups and species.